tucats/ego/docs/SERVER.md

 ### @url "/pattern"
 The given pattern is applied to the current URL.
 The pattern can include literal values or symbols enclosed in `{{` and `}}` characters.
-The part of the URL represented by those symbols will be stored in a local variable of teh given name.
+The part of the URL represented by those symbols will be stored in a local variable of the given name.
 For example,

     @url "/catalog/{{item}}/names"